Can people with type 2 diabetes stop taking metformin?

-Metformin is an oral medication that helps control the effects of type 2 diabetes.
+Metformin is an oral medication that helps manage the effects of type 2 diabetes.
 In people with prediabetes, the drug can also help prevent or delay the onset of the condition.
 Doctors prescribe metformin to nearly 120 million people worldwide.

 Side effects of taking metformin